Criminal Defense Lawyer S. Joshua Macktaz, Esq.Schedule a Free Consultation

 If you’ve been charged with a crime in Rhode Island, it’s important to speak with a criminal defense attorney as soon as possible.
 You need an experienced criminal defense lawyer to be by your side at an arraignment hearing at a Newport County District Court.
 A criminal defense attorney can help you understand the Rhode Island criminal laws, your charges, and your possible best defense to reduce your penalties or have your charges dropped.
 Call S. Joshua Macktaz Esq. today to schedule a free consultation at (401) 861-1155.

 You’ll stand before a judge and plead “guilty” or “not guilty” at a Newport County District Court arraignment hearing.
 Once a judge accepts your plea, you’ll receive a pre-trial hearing date and your bail will be set.
 If you choose not to hire a criminal defense attorney, you’re placing yourself at a considerable disadvantage at this stage.
-It’s highly advised to have a Rhode Island criminal defense attorney with you at your arraignment hearing.
+It’s highly advised to have a criminal defense attorney in Newport county RI with you at your arraignment hearing.
 Even if the evidence appears to be stacked against you, it is never advised to simply plead guilty or appear without an attorney.

 If you plan on posting bail for yourself or another defendant at the Newport County District Court, here’s everything you need to know about these procedures: